-Prof. Dr. Dirk Reuter University of Paderborn Department of Physics Warburger Str.
+Prof. Dr. Dirk Reuter University of Paderborn Faculty of Science Department of Physics Warburger Str.
 100 33098 Paderborn

-Phone: +49-5251-60-5842

-Fax: +49-5251-60-5843

-Email: dirk.reuter@upb.de
+Phone: +49-5251-60-5842 Fax: +49-5251-60-5843 Email: dirk.reuter@upb.de Internet: http://physik.uni-paderborn.de/reuter/

-www: http://physik.upb.de/ag/

-ag-reuter/

 The group for Optoelectronic Materials and Devices at the University of Paderborn was established in 2012 and focuses its research on the fabrication and characterization of semiconductor heterostructures and heterostructure based devices.
-We employ molecular beam epitaxy, which allows the fabrication of layered heterostructures with monolayer precision opening the possibility to engineer the band structure in growth direction.
+We employ molecular beam epitaxy, which allows the fabrication of heterostructures with monolayer precision opening the possibility to engineer the band structure in one to three dimensions.
 These artificial potential landscapes show a wealth of new interesting physical phenomena and allow for novel or improved optoelectronic devices.